 If you see people doing a ton of writing and typing on keyboards as a means to collect data, you have a problem.
 With the almost endless methods for data collection, you should not be relying on manual collection methods.
 These methods can be flawed and skew data to the point that the information collected becomes useless.

 Instead, use mobile computers with barcode scanners to collect data as a more reliable solution.
 Mobile computer and barcode scanners are the tools you will need to automate much of your warehouse process.
 When used, they collect important data about every process in the warehouse.
 This data includes, but is not limited to:

 To keep a competitive edge in any industry you have to be able to adapt and meet the expectations of your consumers.
 The same is true for warehouse managers.
 In an era of technological growth, you’ll want to be in the know to avoid falling behind.
 Research what tools and software are currently driving the industry and strive to adopt the tools and tech that will propel your business.

-By now you have seen the term automate several times, but what exactly does it mean to automate?
+At this point you’ve seen the term automation enough, but what exactly does it mean to automate?
 Automation refers to the software and tools used to sync the various departments in a warehouse while coordinating data into a single platform.
-It also can be used to describe the use of tools to relieve manual processes.
+It can also be used to describe the use of tools to relieve manual processes.

-Being a successful warehouse manager means taking the initiative to increase the profits of your business from behind the scene.
-As the gatekeepers between business and consumers, warehouse management contributes to the health of a company by taking care of the company's products.
+Becoming a successful warehouse manager means taking the initiative to increase the profits of your business from behind the scenes.
+As the gatekeepers between business and consumers, warehouse management contributes to the health of a company by taking care of the company’s products.
 Warehouse optimization largely contributes to the success of a company.
-By optimizing workflow process and using the correct tools and software, you are sure to minimize cost and optimize profits in no time.
+By optimizing workflow processes and using the correct tools and software, you are sure to minimize cost and optimize profits in no time.